Open Collective Foundation is closing down in 2024. All funds must be paid out by September 30, 2024. Read more here.

 Reimbursement: Someone makes a purchase, then uploads the receipt to get paid back via an Expense.

-Invoice: Paying someone for their time or specific services as a vendor or independent contractor, via an Expense.
+Invoice: Paying someone for their time, specific services, or products/goods as a vendor or independent contractor, via an Expense.

 Cash assistance: A process for paying people in cash or through apps who can't directly interact with the OC platform because they are unbanked or lack internet access.